Hamilton Truck Accident Lawyers

 Neither the trucking company nor their insurance company is on your side when you are injured in a trucking accident.
 Trucking companies pay their insurance companies a lot of money each year to protect their interests.
 Part of this is framing the facts surrounding a commercial truck accident with your car in the most favorable light to them, not to you.
 From this framing may come a quick “low-ball” settlement offer in which you may get far less compensation than you deserve for your injuries.

-You should never discuss your case with an insurance company or consider accepting a settlement offer without the skills and experience of a New Jersey personal injury law firm such as Kalavruzos, Mumola, Hartman, Lento & Duff, LLC.
+You should never discuss your case with an insurance company or consider accepting a settlement offer without the skills and experience of the Hamilton Truck Accident Lawyers from Kalavruzos, Mumola, Hartman, Lento & Duff, LLC.

-Contact Our Experienced New Jersey Truck Accident Injury Lawyers to Discuss Options Today
+Contact Our Experienced Hamilton Truck Accident Lawyers to Discuss Options Today

 Truck accident claims require careful review of many pieces of evidence unique to truck accident cases.
-Let an experienced Trenton truck accident attorney handle your case and fight to get you the monetary compensation you need.
+Let our experienced Hamilton Truck Accident Lawyers handle your case and fight to get you the monetary compensation you need.
 Schedule a free, no-obligation consultation with Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today to discuss your case with our legal team and to learn more about how we are prepared to fight to secure the financial recovery and justice you deserve following your accident.

 Frequently Asked Questions About Truck Accident Injuries in New Jersey